6 Ways To Support Gut Health While Taking Anti-Anxiety Medication (beyond bone broth, probiotics, & ferments!)

 Magnesium Citrate — to fight constipation.
 I don’t believe this is the most bioavailable form of magnesium, but it will get your bowels moving.
 Constipation is often a side effect of many psychiatric drugs, and it’s no bueno for gut health.

 I take 1-2 teaspoons magnesium citrate to help keep me regular.
 Your dose may differ.
 Start with the smallest dose and work your way up to bowel tolerance (ie. it gives you the runs), then taper back.
+Use my discount code ALLTHETHINGS to save 10% on my favorite magnesium citrate!

 Are you taking anxiety medication?
 What steps are you taking to support your gut health?